Gospel: Mark 12:38-44

 Have you recently been involved in an activity or ministry that served the poor?
 Are you involved in a "corporal work of mercy?"
 Explain.

 A wise person once said, "We should thank the poor for the opportunity to serve."
 Many well-meaning people expect thanks from the less fortunate.
-But, we who are well off who should lower ourselves to serve the poor, so they can maintain their dignity.
+But, we who are well off should lower ourselves to serve the poor, so they can maintain their dignity.
 We should be the ones who say, "Thank you" and expect nothing in return.

 The poor widow gave all she had as a gift.
 She also gives us a gift.
 The opportunity to sacrifice our convenience, our self-centeredness, our petty concerns to share what we have with others.
 To her and all like her, let us express our gratitude.